Disclaimer

 "Ok, I worded that wrong," Jessie said.

-Chakotay shook his head, "I'll handle it, just promise me you wont give him a hard time for this."
+Chakotay shook his head, "I'll handle it, just promise me you won't give him a hard time for this."
 He headed towards the Ready Room.

 Danny moved away from the helm as another guy came over, "yeah, there's plenty of people onboard who can do that."

-"What's that suppose to mean?"
+"What's that supposed to mean?"
 Jessie asked.

 Danny walked over to join her, "well you know."